 Brosius, J. P., (1990) After Duwagan: Deforestation, Succession, and Adaptation in Upland Luzon, Philippines.
 Michigan Studies of South and Southeast Asia Number 2.
 Center for South and Southeast Asian Studies, University of Michigan Press.

 Early, J. D. & Headland, T. N. (1998) Population Dynamics of a Philippine Rain Forest People: The San Ildefonso Agta.
-Gainesville, FL: University Press of Florida.
+Gainesville, FL: University of Florida Press.

 P. B. Griffin & A. Estioko-Griffin, eds.
 (1985) The Agta of Northeastern Luzon: Recent Studies.
 Cebu City, the Philippines: San Carlos Publications.